gamemanual0/gm0/source/docs/getting-started-in-ftc/index.rst

 practices to follow.

 Here's an overview of how FTC works.
-Each season, Game Manual 1 (GM1) will be updated sometime in the summer.
+Each season, |gm1| will be updated sometime in the summer.
 GM1 contains the general rules of FTC, competition and advancement, as well as hardware and software restrictions.
-Game Manual 2 (GM2) is released on kickoff day.
+|gm2| is released on kickoff day.
 It provides the game rules about the specific game that your team will be participating in this year, such as how to score points, what autonomous should do, penalties, etc.
-Every year, teams are required to build a robot following restrictions in GM1 and document what they have done in an Engineering Notebook.
+Every year, teams are required to build a robot following restrictions in |gm1|
+and document what they have done in an Engineering Notebook.
 The Engineering Notebook describes your team's journey through the engineering design process in an organized and cohesive way.
-GM0's focus is currently not about the Engineering Notebook, although there are other great resources out there on that particular subject.
+|gm0|'s focus is currently not about the Engineering Notebook,
+although there are other great resources out there on that particular subject.
 Each team will have at least one chance to compete, either at Qualifier Events or League Meets.
 At Qualifier tournaments, every team will play 5 to 6 matches.
 The top 4 teams